-Our results showed differences for greenness and tree-growth between northern and southern oak populations (Table 3).
-The former, which have drier conditions (Table 1), were more impacted by the drought events than the latter.
-For instance, the northern site showed more negative EVI standardized anomalies (higher browning intensity) than the southern sites during the 2005 drought event (Figure 2).
-In addition, the stronger correlations of tree-growth with SPEI (Hydrological and summer) observed for northern site (Figure 8), can be interpreted as higher sensitivity to drought of a drier site (Gea-Izquierdo and Cañellas 2014).

-Moisture availability has been reported as the most limiting factor driving radial growth of Q. pyrenaica along their distribution range in Iberian Peninsula (Gea-Izquierdo and Cañellas 2014).
-We found a singnificant positive relation between precipitacion (hydrological year and previous December) and tree-growth (Figure 8a).
-Our results are consistent with previous studies highlighting the influence of precipitation on tree-ring growth in oaks (e.g. Gea-Izquierdo and Cañellas 2014; González-González and others 2014; García-González and Souto-Herrero 2017)
+Greenness and tree-growth were more affected by drought events in drier northern populations than in more humid southern oak populations, e.g. the northern site showed higher browning intensity than the southern sites during the 2005 drought event.
+In addition, the stronger correlations of tree-growth with SPEI (Hydrological and summer) in the northern site, can be interpreted as higher sensitivity to drought in drier sites (Gea-Izquierdo and Cañellas 2014).
+Similar to many other forest species under Mediterranean climates, moisture availability is generally the most limiting factor driving radial growth of Q. pyrenaica along their distribution range in the Iberian Peninsula (Gea-Izquierdo and Cañellas 2014).
+Thus, our results are consistent with previous studies highlighting the influence of precipitation on tree-ring growth in different oak species (e.g. Gea-Izquierdo and Cañellas 2014; González-González and others 2014; García-González and Souto-Herrero 2017)

-A striking result is the difference for tree growth between sites (Figure 4).
-The trees of CA-High site, which are located around 1900 m. a.s.l. and representing the upper limit of the treeline of the species in this southernmost location, showed higher BAI than those located at low-elevations sites (CA-Low and SJ) (Figure 4).
-This is especially interesting for southern sites, which are very close to each other.
-Our findings are in line with previous works that pointed out that tree growth and tree responses to drought are site-dependent (e.g. soil features, tree competence, etc.) (Babst and others 2013; Vicente-Serrano and others 2014a), particularly for rear-edge populations (Cavin and Jump 2017; Dorado-Liñán and others 2017b).
-The higher values of tree growth that we observed in CA-High site could be related with lower water stress at high-elevation sites, since moisture availability is a key factor limiting tree growth for Q. pyrenaica (Gea-Izquierdo and Cañellas 2014).
-In fact, soil analyses along an elevational gradient in this location revealed higher content of available water for forest soils located on high elevation (Cobo-Díaz and others 2017).
-Recent works have found a clearly effect of elevation on the resistance to drought of several tree-species, where stands located at higher elevations were less drought sensitive.
-(Bhuyan and others 2017).

-In addition to the lower water stress, it is likely that the sites at higher elevation had a lower anthropic impact and the abandonment of traditional uses was earlier, due to their farthest location from human settlements and therefore less access to forest resources (Table S4).
+It has been described an effect of elevation on the resistance to drought of several tree-species, where stands located at higher elevations were less drought sensitive, thus high-elevations can be used as local refuge for species in response to climate change (Bhuyan and others 2017).
+It is well known that tree growth and the tree responses to drought are site-dependent (e.g. soil features, tree competence, etc.) (Babst and others 2013; Vicente-Serrano and others 2014a) particularly for rear-edge populations (Cavin and Jump 2017; Dorado-Liñán and others 2017b).
+Remarkably, the trees at CA-High , which are located around 1900 m. a.s.l. and represent today the upper altitudinal limit (treeline) for the species in this southernmost location, showed higher BAI than those located at lower-elevations (CA-Low and SJ) (Figure 4).
+This shows the high variability in the response to climate exhibited in a small gradient and is especially interesting for the southern sites, which are very close to each other and overall both constitute the rear-edge for the species.
+The higher values of tree growth in taller trees that we observed in CA-High site strongly suggest a lower water stress at high-elevation sites (as shown by soil analyses along an elevational gradient in this location, Cobo-Díaz and others 2017).
+Furthermore, as mentioned, the recent growth increase only at the most humid locations a likely concomitant positive effect of a warming climate (Gea-Izquierdo and Cañellas 2014)..
+Finally and in a context of global change, in addition to withstanding lower water stress, it is likely that less accessible sites at higher elevations would suffer a lower anthropic impact and the abandonment of traditional uses was earlier, due to their farthest location from human settlements and therefore less access to forest resources (Table S4).

-Land-use legacies shape distribution and sensitivity to climate change at the read-edge
+Land-use legacies shape forests and sensitivity to climate change at the rear-edge